1. Calling the roll

-For some teachers the temptation to let little Johnny plug in and not annoy the teacher and other students is too great.
+For some teachers, the temptation to let little Johnny plugin and not annoy the teacher and other students is too great.
 The teacher breaks ranks and lets it happen.
 Refer to number 2 above.

-When Johnny walks into his next lesson the young, first year out of college, teacher tries to follow the school policy.
+When Johnny walks into his next lesson the young, first year out of college teacher tries to follow the school policy.
 She directs Johnny to put his headphones away.
 He pipes back immediately “Mr Slack lets me listen to music Miss.
 Why won’t you?”

 7. Packing up early

-“OK when you have finished that task you can play a game on your computer.”
+“OK, when you have finished that task you can play a game on your computer.”

 Is that as good as we can come up with for an extension activity?

-Is our so called “crowded curriculum” so sparsely populated with content that we can let students down tools early and play a game.
+Is our so-called “crowded curriculum” so sparsely populated with content that we can let students down tools early and play a game.

-8. Allowing off task talk
+8. Allowing off-task talk

 This typically occurs during the guided practice or independent practice phase of the lesson.
 You have just explained a concept.
 You’ve hooked the students, used dual coding, gone from concrete to abstract, checked for understanding.
-The class have really got this.
+The class has really got this.
 You’ve then scaffolded some examples and now it is time to release the class to work independently while you circulate and provide assistance where it is needed.

-“OK guys I think we’ve got this.
+“OK, guys I think we’ve got this.
 Have a try on your own now.
 Do these three problems.”

 I see over and over again this behavior being at best, tactically ignored, or at worst just plain tolerated.
-It is impossible for a student to focus simultaneously on a discussion of the weekends activities or last night’s episode of masterchef and the maths problems you have set.
-Multi tasking in a myth.
+It is impossible for a student to focus simultaneously on a discussion of the weekends’ activities or last night’s episode of MasterChef and the maths problems you have set.
+Multitasking in a myth.

 Teacher’s must insist on no “off task talk”.

-Start with a low level redirect.
+Start with a low-level redirect.
 “Jemma you are off task, I need you focused on the problems please.”